 - People use the term "stomach flu" to refer to a feeling of being sick with unpleasant symptoms such as:

 - It can be hard to know exactly what is causing these symptoms.
-All of them can occur due to an infection and inflammation of the gastrointestinal tract (GI) most commonly a caused by a virus known as viral gastroenteritis.
+All of them can occur due to an infection and inflammation of the gastrointestinal tract (GI) most commonly caused by a virus known as viral gastroenteritis.
 This condition is sometimes referred to as "stomach flu" or a "stomach bug."
 Even though both the "flu" (influenza) and viral gastroenteritis are illnesses caused by a virus, the "stomach flu" or "stomach bug" (viral gastroenteritis) is not related to the actual influenza (flu) virus.

 What is food poisoning?

+- Food poisoning is more common than stomach flu.
 It is a food-borne disease that causes symptoms and signs that are similar illness to the stomach flu.

 - Symptoms include: